Generative AI in Game Development: A Qualitative Research Synthesis: Description of Included Studies

 \section{Description of Included Studies}

-We summarise the included studies across three tables: Tbl.~\ref{tab:RQ} outlines each study’s research questions/objectives; Tbl.~\ref{tab:dataQA} reports participants, data collection/analysis, duration, and CASP appraisal; and Tbl.~\ref{tab:aitype} situates them by type of game considered, the generative models used, purpose, setting, scale of practice and geographic scope.
-To capture the breadth of contexts of \ac{GenAI} adoption, we further grouped the included literature according to their primary production purpose (column \emph{Purpose}, Tbl.~\ref{tab:aitype}).
-Group A comprises studies in learning and training environments, where \ac{GenAI} serves as a medium for skill development.
-Group B covers professional and artefact-focused contexts, where tools are deployed to produce public-facing assets or completed games.
+We summarise the included studies across three tables: Tbl.~\ref{tab:RQ} outlines each study’s research questions/objectives; Tbl.~\ref{tab:dataQA} reports participants, data collection/analysis, duration, and CASP appraisal; and Tbl.~\ref{tab:aitype} situates them by type of game considered, \ac{GenAI} used, purpose, setting, scale of practice and geographic scope.
+To contrast adoption contexts, we split the literature according to their primary production purpose (\emph{Purpose}, Tbl.~\ref{tab:aitype}).
+Group A (\enquote{Learning}) comprises studies in learning and training environments, where \ac{GenAI} is used for skill development.
+Group B (\enquote{Production}) covers professional contexts, where \ac{GenAI} serves the production of public-facing assets or complete games.
+Moreover, we illustrate the study collection intervals together with key \ac{GenAI} milestones in Fig.~\ref{fig:timeline}.